cnm13ryan/inspect_agents/docs/ARCHITECTURE.md

 ## Notes
 - Keep this as the single source for the detailed diagram.
 Link here from `README.md` to avoid duplication.
 - If your docs site doesn’t render Mermaid, export a PNG/SVG from this source and store under `docs/diagrams/` alongside the `.mmd` source.
+- The “Simple Architecture” is a conceptual scaffolding only.
+A runnable demo that composes public APIs (agent builders, approvals, tools) is available in `examples/inspect/simple_arch_demo/`.